urmzd/md-classifier/README.md

 In general, all tests must be prefixed with `given_` under the `tests` directory (found in the root dir) and within a file which started with the `test_` prefix.

+To run the tests, ensure you are in the virtual enviroment and execute `pytest`

 ## Resources

 - [Auto Completion](https://modeling-languages.com/nlp-architecture-model-autocompletion-domain/)